La5te2/ChessAI/Melano.md

 (P_\theta(a_j\mid\phi_M(x)))_{j=1}^{L},
 $$

-together with the scalar $V_\theta(\phi_M(x))$.
+Together with the scalar $V_\theta(\phi_M(x))$, these sequences form the compact evaluation record.
 Entries with the same index $j$ describe the same legal action, which defines the alignment among the action, action-index and Policy sequences.
-Section 3.3 supplies these Policy probabilities by evaluating the selected legal-action logits.
+The selected-logit computation defined in Section 3.3 evaluates the indexed logits and produces the Policy sequence.

-After neural evaluation, the evaluator stores the completed record through the evaluation-reuse mechanism and assigns it to every request in the matching `PackedState` group.
+After the neural batch returns, each newly computed record enters the active cache.
+The evaluator then assigns a cached or computed record to every request with the matching `PackedState`.
 For each requested leaf, tree expansion creates one outgoing edge for every $a_j$ and assigns $P_\theta(a_j\mid\phi_M(x))$ as that edge's prior.
-The scalar $V_\theta(\phi_M(x))$ is then backed up along the leaf's reserved path.
-The trees therefore share network records while retaining separate nodes, paths and MCTS statistics.
+The scalar $V_\theta(\phi_M(x))$ is then backed up along the leaf's reserved path, so different trees can share a network record while retaining separate nodes, paths and search statistics.

+After the submitted leaves complete their backups, every root that has reached $N_{\min}$ receives a recalculated dynamic target.
+Another cycle begins only when at least one tree remains below both its target and $N_{\mathrm{cap}}$ and the preceding cycle completed at least one backup.

 ### 5.8 Root Evaluation and Policy